-As there are an enormous number of nutrient options when growing weed, it can be difficult for an inexperienced grower to find the best combination for their cannabis plants.
+Since there are countless nutrient options when growing cannabis, it can be difficult for an inexperienced grower to find the best choice for their plants.
 Arguably the biggest mistake new growers make is to turn this process into an overly complex task.
-Ultimately, they spend significantly more time, effort, and cash than they need to.
+Ultimately, they spend significantly more time, effort, and cash than necessary.

 If you think that nutrient options are confined to marijuana plants that grow in soil, you are wrong!
 There are also a variety of hydroponic options, which tends to muddy the waters for the uninitiated.
 But fear not!
 We are here to provide you with a quick and easy guide to selecting the best nutrients for growing marijuana and producing fantastic yields.